 - A forum for users for experience sharing and insights.

 - Cloud Editing in Lightworks Create lets you move phone footage into Lightworks.
 This lets you shorten the time to reconcile and collate clips from the time everyone sends their recordings.

 Lightworks Pro costs USD 23.99/month and Lightworks Create costs USD 9.99/month.

-Flipgrid is originally an educator’s tool that allows users to record video messages.
-It’s a free video discussion app for teachers and students but that’s why it also is the best software for virtual choirs.
+Flipgrid is originally an educator’s tool that allows users to record video messages and can be repurposed as a choir software.
+It's a free video discussion app for teachers and students but that’s why it also is the best software for virtual choirs.

 - Select either the “educator” or “student” portal.

 - Educators can create a topic after creating the group.
 Students can then join discussions, record responses and send video submissions.